Mayfield, Browns move closer to playoffs, top Giants 20-6 - WHIZ News

 INJURED

-Giants: Top cornerback James Bradberry was out after he had a close contact with an individual who tested positive for the coronavirus, and was placed on the COVID-19 list on Thursday.
+Giants: Top cornerback James Bradberry was out after being placed on the COVID-19 list on Thursday.
+He had close contact with an individual who tested positive for the coronavirus.

 UP NEXT